 When WCN first launched, six amazing organizations formed our Network—Cheetah Conservation Fund, Ethiopian Wolf Conservation Program, Okapi Conservation Project, Save the Elephants, Small Wild Cat Conservation Foundation, and Snow Leopard Conservancy.
 These trailblazers introduced our audience to fascinating animals living in wild places across the globe, and as our community grew over the years, so did our cohort of Conservation Partners.

 Between 2003 and 2016, we welcomed 11 additional Partners to our Network.
 Each of these organizations exemplifies the values that WCN believes are essential to effectively saving wildlife, and they helped us expand our reach to new landscapes on new continents.
 WCN protects Andean cats and cotton-top tamarins in South America, Grevy’s zebras and painted dogs in Africa, saiga antelope and snow leopards in Asia, and sharks and penguins throughout the world’s oceans, to name a few of the species under our wing.
-And earlier this year, Conservation Through Public Health and Rwanda Wildlife Conservation Association joined WCN, adding mountain gorillas and grey crowned cranes, respectively, to our list of represented species.
+And earlier this year, Conservation Through Public Health, Rwanda Wildlife Conservation Association, and Macaw Recovery Network joined WCN, adding mountain gorillas, grey crowned cranes, and great green and scarlet macaws, respectively, to our list of represented species.
 We are beyond fortunate to work with so many phenomenal Conservation Partners, who tirelessly carry out the critical fieldwork that protects wildlife and engenders coexistence between wildlife and local people.

 Saving Species Across Their Habitats